 During times of low water, only the far-right area might have water, while during high water, the entire face of the falls can become a raging torrent.

 There are three areas from which Salmon River Falls can be viewed from above.
-Sadly, while there was a trail to the bottom, it’s “closed for the foreseeable future” according to the Department of Environmental Conservation.
-It’s clear that the view from the bottom is quite impressive and probably the best place to view this waterfall, but please respect the closure as long as it lasts.
+The trail to the bottom of the falls also recently was regraded and reopened.
+It’s clear that the view from the bottom is quite impressive and probably the best place to view this waterfall, so I can’t wait to visit again and see this waterfall again.

 The first two viewing areas for Salmon River Falls are directly along the main trail.
 The first one is located about halfway from the parking lot to the crest of the falls, while the second is located at the crest of Salmon River Falls.